SemParser: A Semantic Parser for Log Analysis: Methodology

 We apply a novel domain knowledge-assisted approach to resolve the implicit instance-level challenge of concepts and instances not coexisting in one log message.
 Naturally, suppose we have recognized a CI pair in historical logs, then we are able to identify the semantics of such instance in the following logs, even though the following logs do not explicitly contain such pair information.

-The knowledge-assisted approach maintains a high-quality domain knowledge database when processing logs by incorporating newly discovered CI pairs acquired from the semantic miner.
-To guarantee the domain knowledge's quality, we only add the superior CI pairs, which are defined by \textit{if and only if there is a concept and an instance in the predicted pair}.
+The knowledge-assisted approach maintains a high-quality domain knowledge database when processing logs by incorporating newly discovered CI pairs acquired from the semantics miner.
+To guarantee the quality of the domain knowledge, we only add the superior CI pairs, which are defined by \textit{if and only if there is a concept and an instance in the predicted pair}.
 The joint parser examines whether the orphan instances have their corresponding concepts in the high-quality knowledge base, to uncover implicit CI pairs.
 As a result, fresh CI pairs of the log messages are stored if found.
 In such a way, we merge the explicit CI pairs and new implicit CI pairs into the final CI pairs.
 Details are in Algorithm~\ref{algo:implicit-miner}.